britneyepps/fitsizecalculator/README.md

 ## Installation
 ### Requirements
-Follow the correct set of instructions based on your computers abilities
+* Command - line or shell terminal
+* PostgresSQL
+* pgAdmin

 ### Instructions
-Instructions can be found in the instructions folder located in the directory
+Instructions can be found in the abover folder titled "Instructions_To_Run.docx"

-* Instructions 1 - If you are able to install Docker & Docker-Compose, follow these instructions
-* Instructions 2 - If you are unable to install Docker & Docker-Compose, follow these instructions
+## APIs
+* localhost:8080/shoelist -> Returns shoes in database
+* localhost:8080/getfitcalc/{productid} -> Returns true fit calculation for specific shoe
+* localhost:8080/sendfitval/{productid}/{fitval} -> Posts fit value for a specific shoe based on product id